Seasonal Allergies: Top Prevention Tips

 Allergy Options: Second Generation H1-Antihistamines

-The first oral treatment used for mild to moderate hay fever symptoms is usually a second generation oral H1-antihistamine, such as levocetirizine (Xyzal), fexofenadine (Allegra), loratadine (Claritin) or cetirizine (Zyrtec).
+The preferred treatment for mild to moderate hay fever symptoms is usually a second generation oral H1-antihistamine, such as levocetirizine (Xyzal), fexofenadine (Allegra), loratadine (Claritin) or cetirizine (Zyrtec).

 All of these are available without a prescription and are labeled for dosing in children.
 Store brands are less expensive than branded products.
 Cetirizine may be associated with drowsiness and can be taken at bedtime if needed.
-Fexofenadine, levocetirizine and loratadine do not usually cause drowsiness at recommended doses.
+Fexofenadine, levocetirizine and loratadine do not usually cause drowsiness at their recommended dosages.

 How Do Antihistamines Work?

-Antihistamines help to prevent allergy symptoms by blocking histamine attachment to the cell receptor site.
+Antihistamines help to prevent allergy symptoms by blocking the effects of histamine.

 What Are Some Take-Away Points About OTC Antihistamines?

 Allergy Options: Nasal Sprays for Seasonal Allergies

 Guidelines consider corticosteroid nasal sprays the most effective treatment for controlling moderate nasal symptoms of allergic rhinitis.
 They can also be combined with oral antihistamines if needed.
-Several different types are available, including beclomethasone (Beconase), fluticasone (Flonase), and triamcinolone (Nasacort).
-Both Flonase and Nasacort are available over the counter.
+Several different types are available, including beclomethasone (Beconase), fluticasone (Flonase), and triamcinolone.
+Both Flonase and triamcinolone are available over the counter.

 Effects of intranasal corticosteroids (INS) are usually evident within three to 12 hours; however, it may take several days of use for their full effects to be seen.
 Side effects of INS are generally mild and may include nasal irritation and minor nasal bleeding.
 Spraying the corticosteroid away from the nasal septum (middle part of nose) may minimize side effects.

 Antihistamine nasal sprays, such as azelastine (Astepro), olopatadine (Patanase), and OTC cromolyn (Nasalcrom), a mast cell stabilizer, are also used in the treatment of allergy symptoms.
 Antihistamine nasal sprays are generally less effective than corticosteroid nasal sprays and some are more likely to be associated with side effects such as drowsiness, tiredness, or a bitter taste in the mouth.

 Intranasal anticholinergic agents (for example, Atrovent Nasal spray) reduce mucus production in the nasal cavity and can be used alone or in conjunction with other medications (such as antihistamines or decongestants).

 Decongestants: Save For When In Dire Need